isene/astropanel/README.md

 * Weather forecast for the next 9 days with coloring (red/yellow/green) based on your limits for cloud cover, humidity, temperature and wind
-* Easy graphic representation of when the Sun, Moon and planets are visible with the Moon's phase showing in how light the representing bar is
+* Graphic representation of when the Sun, Moon and planets are visible with the Moon's phase showing in how light the representing bar is
 * Extra information for each day: Fog, wind gust speed, dew point temperature, air pressure, UV Index, Sun and Moon precise rise and set and Moon phase.